zzzorigtbaatar/Password-Generator/README.md

 This project aims to showcase my ability in javascript by presenting a solution to the real life problem of generating strong passwords for greater security.

-The user is asked to choose a password length and at least one character type to generate a random password that satisfies their criteria.
+To generate a random password that satisfies their criteria, the user is asked to choose a password length within a specific range:

 ![](./assets/images/password-generator-demo1.gif)

+and at least one character type:

 ![](./assets/images/password-generator-demo2.gif)

 ## Technologies Used

+In order to do this project, I used Javascript, HTML, CSS, git, and github.

-I added functions to a given starter code in which I utilized javascript prompts and alerts to retrieve user inputs and choices.
+I added javascript functions to a given starter code in which I utilized prompts and alerts to retrieve user inputs and choices.

 ```
 //Create prompt to include special characters